rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

 lts/argon -> v4.6.0 (-> N/A)
    </pre>

-   But many don't need multiple versions of Node at once.
+   PROTIP: Most don't need multiple versions of Node at once.

-   PROTIP: Using NVM conflicts with Homebrew.
+   PROTIP: Using NVM <strong>conflicts with Homebrew</strong>.
-   Since many prefer to use Homebrew for everything else, it's annoying to remember this when.
+   Since many prefer to use Homebrew for everything else, it's annoying to remember such exceptions.

    <pre><strong>nvm install node --reinstall-packages-from=node
    </strong></pre>

    ### Examples of Node modules

 0. List what modules are installed in the traditional location for Node:

-   <pre><strong>ls /usr/local/lib/node_modules
+   <tt><strong>ls /usr/local/lib/node_modules
-   </strong></pre>
+   </strong></tt>

    * bower
    * firebase-tools